 All four corners have wide, stainless steel clamping pads to secure the jig to your work.
 One corner is fixed at 90° to keep your dado perpendicular to your workpiece…no separate square needed for setup.
 The guide rails are machined from the same solid phenolic used in our top-of-the-line router tables.
 The sacrificial edge guides will last for multiple dado projects and only need to be replaced if you change to a different combination router bit and guide bushing.
 You can rout dadoes as narrow as 3/8" and up to 1-1/2" wide.

 In its original OneTIME Tool release, the Exact Width Dado Jig had a maximum capacity of 24-1/2".
-That size is still available, but now we’ve added 14-1/2” and 32-1/2” models.
-If you cut dadoes mostly for upper cabinets and bookcases the new 14-1/2” model is perfectly sized and easy to work with.
-If you need something much bigger, the new 32-1/2” model is just the ticket.
-All three sizes can close down to cut a dado just 5” long.
+That size is still available, but now we’ve added the 32-1/2” model.
+If your case work routinely calls for vertical grooves in cabinet sides (for adjustable shelf track in upper cabinets, for instance) or you do larger furniture projects, the 32-1/2" model is just the ticket.
+Both sizes can close down to cut a dado just 5” long.

 There are replaceable, zero clearance blocks at each end of the jig to eliminate splintering and tear-out.
 These blocks are simple to make yourself, or you can order replacements from us.
 The jig comes with a precision-machined 1/2" diameter Porter-Cable style template guide bushing and a matching spacer (you’ll need it to make that first trim cut).
 If your router doesn’t use the PC style guide bushing, any 1/2" guide bushing and 3/8” router bit combination will work.
 All hardware, the adjustable stops, the offset scale and offset indicators are made from stainless steel.
 In short, this is a bulletproof, lifetime tool that will keep your dadoes fitting perfectly for years, no matter what the plywood manufacturers do in the future.